 The first part of the budget cuts, forcing teachers to pay more for health insurance, would reduce teacher's take-home pay by around seven percent.
 While teachers are not thrilled about the prospect of smaller paychecks, they are even more concerned about the second part of the equation: reducing the collective bargaining power of teacher unions.
 Instead of allowing teacher unions to negotiate on items like health insurance options and setting school year dates, the unions would be restricted to bargaining only on basic wages.

-Kevin Gibbons, a leader of a union representing teaching assistants, told the Times, "I think Governor Walker is using the financial crisis as an excuse to attack unions, and if Wisconsin goes, what will be next?"
+Kevin Gibbons, a union leader representing teaching assistants, told the Times, "I think Governor Walker is using the financial crisis as an excuse to attack unions, and if Wisconsin goes, what will be next?"

 There is concern that if this proposal becomes reality, other Republican governors across the country might follow Walker's lead, leaving many other teachers with less pay and negotiating abilities.
-Because there is tremendous fear in Wisconsin about exactly how this proposal could affect the face of public education in the state, drastic measures have been taken by public educators in many Wisconsin school districts.
+Because there is tremendous fear in Wisconsin about how this proposal could affect public education in the state, public educators have taken drastic measures in many Wisconsin school districts.

 The "Sick" Out

-In an article on the Wisconsin State Journal, the state's largest teachers' union last week called on teachers to attend rallies in the state Thursday and Friday.
-Because the rallies were held during the school day, this left many teachers deciding whether to call in "sick" and attend the rally or head to work as usual.
-Union leaders said the issue was simply to significant to ignore.
+In an article in the Wisconsin State Journal, the state's largest teachers' union last week called on teachers to attend rallies on Thursday and Friday.
+Because the rallies were held during the school day, many teachers decided whether to call in "sick" and attend the rally or head to work as usual.
+Union leaders said the issue was too significant to ignore.

-"This is not about protecting our pay and our benefits," Mary Bell, president of the Wisconsin Education Association Council, was reported saying in the Journal.
-"It is about protecting our right to collectively bargain."
-While Bell denies endorsing any sort of coordinated action that could result in the closing of public schools for a day, she did encourage any teachers who "could" attend the rally to do so.
+"This is not about protecting our pay and our benefits," Mary Bell, president of the Wisconsin Education Association Council, said in the Journal.
+"It is about protecting our right to bargain collectively."
+While Bell denies endorsing any coordinated action that could result in the closing of public schools for a day, she did encourage any teachers who "could" attend the rally to do so.

 As it turns out, more than 2,600 public teachers had called in sick Tuesday night for a "sick-out" on Wednesday to head to Capitol Hill and protest the proposed teacher cuts, according to the Journal report.
-On Wednesday night, teachers were encouraged to attend the rallies on Thursday and Friday as well.
+On Wednesday night, teachers were also encouraged to attend the rallies on Thursday and Friday.

 An article at JS Online reports that the head of the Milwaukee teachers union asked public schools in the city to close on Thursday, due to the danger of allowing students to attend class with so many teachers away from their posts.
 At that time, a spokesperson for the Milwaukee school district stated that school was still scheduled for those days.
 However, some individual schools did decide to close to protect the safety of the students.